gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

     │   │   ├── bio-content.js // highlight-line
 ```

+`src/gatsby-theme-blog/components/bio-content.js`

-And your component could look like this:
+and your component could look like this:

 ```jsx:title=bio-content.js
 import React, { Fragment } from "react"